MichalLeh/Anti-FraudSystem/README.md

 #### Objectives

 - The endpoint must respond with the `HTTP OK` status `200` and the body with an array of objects representing the users sorted by ID in ascending order.
-Return an empty JSON array if there's no information;
+Return an empty JSON array if there's no information.

 `GET /api/auth/list` request